How To Find Rent-To-Own Homes: A Guide

 1. Connect With A Real Estate Agent

 A common way for people to find homes is to work with a real estate agent.
-Not only can they help you navigate the real estate market but can give you some solid advice when it comes to the ins and outs of the home buying process.
+Not only can they help you navigate the real estate market, but they can give you some solid advice when it comes to the ins and outs of the home buying process.

 It’s also important to make sure the real estate agent you work with is familiar with rent-to-own homes and the agreements that come with those types of homes.
 If you’ve never been involved in a rent-to-own transaction before, having someone on your side who understands the process will be extremely helpful.
 Real estate agents can also help you stay within your home buying budget so you don’t waste time looking at properties that are out of your price range.